Check it out, friends! We have this nice little coloring page for you to share with the children in your church, group settings or even in your home.

-Dr. Haag lives with his wife in Lakeland, FL.
+Dr. Haag and Christi live in Lakeland, FL.
 Christi is a well-known speaker with “Women of Purpose Speak.”
-Their eldest son, Ben, lives and works in Dallas, TX, and their youngest son, Brady, attends Baylor University.
-Dr. Haag and Christi are members of Church at the Mall in Lakeland.
+Their eldest son, Ben, lives and works in Dallas, TX and their youngest son, Brady, resides and works in Austin, TX.

-Stephen previously served as the Vice President of Church Engagement and Strategic Operations
+Stephen previously served as the Vice President of Church Engagement and Strategic Operations.

 Prior to joining One More Child in 2010, Stephen worked in the furniture industry for 10 years.
-He was the General Manager for an independently owned Badcock & More furniture dealership overseeing multiple retail store locations.
+He was the general manager for a retail furniture franchise overseeing multiple retail store locations.

 Stephen graduated from Florida State University with a degree in economics and earned a master’s degree in Christian studies from Southeastern Baptist Theological Seminary.
 Stephen is currently pursuing a Doctor of Ministry in Christian Leadership from Southeastern Baptist Theological Seminary.
-Stephen has been ordained into the Gospel Ministry by his home church, Plant City’s First Baptist Church.
+Stephen has been ordained into the Gospel Ministry by his home church, First Baptist Church of Plant City.

-He and his wife, Laura, have four children, Rileigh, Landen, Hannah, and Micah and they reside in Lakeland, FL.
+He and his wife, Laura, reside in Lakeland with their four children, Rileigh, Landen, Hannah, and Micah.

-Executive Director of Child Hunger and Family Support Services at FBCH + One More Child.
+Previously, he was the Executive Director of Child Hunger and Family Support Services at FBCH + One More Child.

-Leon is currently a part of a church plant in South Tampa called Radiant Church.
-He is the point person for hospitality and also leads a life group in Lakeland, Florida.
-He has a deep passion for intervention.
+Leon has a deep passion for intervention.
 He desires to see Christ’s love and restoration brought to families during their times of hurt and crisis.
-Leon believes that the local church is the greatest asset for families in need and desires to empower the local church to step into the call of Christ, which is to help the widow, the orphan and the hurting families in their time of need.
+Leon believes the local church is the greatest asset for families in need and desires to empower the local church to step into the call of Christ, which is to help the widow, the orphan and hurting families in their time of need.

 To contact Leon Battle: